publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch12/schII/pt1/m__us_usc_t19_s2252.md

                 (ii) there is a reasonable indication that such product is being imported into the United States in such increased quantities as to be, or likely to be, a substantial cause of serious injury, or the threat thereof, to such domestic industry.

             (B) If the determinations under subparagraph (A)(i) and (ii) are affirmative, the Trade Representative shall request, under section 332(g) of the Tariff Act of 1930 \[[19 U.S.C.
 1332(g)][/us/usc/t19/s1332/g]\], the Commission to monitor and investigate the imports concerned for a period not to exceed 2 years.
-The monitoring and investigation may include the collection and analysis of information that would expedite an investigation under subsection (b) of this section.
+The monitoring and investigation may include the collection and analysis of information that would expedite an investigation under subsection (b).

             (C)

-             If a petition filed under subsection (a) of this section—
+             If a petition filed under subsection (a)—

                 (i) alleges injury from imports of a perishable agricultural product or citrus product that has been, on the date the allegation is included in the petition, subject to monitoring by the Commission under subparagraph (B) for not less than 90 days; and